 The first route; a number of basic analyses:

 Dividing the customers into ten tiers will give insight into customer segments, possibly undiscovered previously.
 The tiers can be based on any characteristic of choice; e.g. no. of products bought or average revenue/cost.
 After the organisations have been assigned their specific tier the follow-up analysis could be: what does the organisation make, on average, for each percentile?

 - Customer segment insights

 If the organisation has a definition of the most important customer segments, has this definition ever been validated?
 In other words: is it correct, is it still up to date?
 Data analysis can provide an answer to that question.
 Starting from the initial criteria on which the customer segments were divided, the organisation should try to reproduce the same customer segments using the data.
 If this exercise is successful, the customer segments have been validated.
 If not, previously unknown customer segments have just been discovered.
-This is what’s called a win-win; the analysis will provide valuable information in either way.Once the customer segments have been (re)defined or validated, the information can then be compared to the overall costs made.
-The result of this analysis should give insight in a subset of customers that make more (or less) money than previously assumed.
-Armed with this information, the organisation can then recalibrate the service offering, pricing or revenue structure to increase operating revenue or adjust service levels and the corresponding costs.You’ll soon notice that even within customer segments, there are more and less valuable customers side by side.
+This is what's called a win-win; the analysis will provide valuable information in either way.Once the customer segments have been (re)defined or validated, the information can then be compared to the overall costs made.
+The result of this analysis should give insight into a subset of customers that make more (or less) money than previously assumed.
+Armed with this information, the organisation can then recalibrate the service offering, pricing or revenue structure to increase operating revenue or adjust service levels and the corresponding costs.You'll soon notice that even within customer segments, there are more and less valuable customers side by side.
 What makes those differ from each other?

 - Use of service offering